peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Parameters:</b>

- * &lt;T&gt;: The type, class, or interface that this method's return value will belong to. <b>Note:</b> For security purposes, an application should not base this parameter on user input or other externally supplied data.
+ * &lt;T&gt;: The type, class, or interface that this method's return value will belong to. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
 Whenever possible, this parameter should be either a type specially handled by this method (such as  `int`  or  `String` ) or a plain-old-data type (POCO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 <b>Return Value:</b>